900 90 13 14 - We speak your language

 Are there foods that can improve immune response?

-Yes, there are several foods that can help improve your immune response.
-These include probiotics, found in yogurt and fermented foods, which support gut health, an essential component of your immune system.
+Yes, there are several foods that can help improve immune response.
+Probiotics, found in yogurts and fermented foods, stand out among them, as they promote intestinal health, an essential component of the immune system.
 Antioxidant-rich foods, such as brightly colored fruits and vegetables, also help combat oxidative stress and improve immune function.

 What role do eating habits play in disease prevention?

 Chronic stress associated with poor diet can lead to positive inflammation in the body and immune system dysfunction.
-Ultra-processed and high-sugar foods can increase oxidative stress levels and impair immune system performance, thereby facilitating the development of various diseases.
-What recommendations can be followed to strengthen the immune system through diet?
+Ultra-processed and sugary foods can increase oxidative stress levels and impair immune system performance, thus facilitating the development of various diseases.
+What recommendations can be followed to strengthen the immune system through nutrition?

 Conclusion

 The relationship between diet and the immune system is a constantly evolving field of study, supported by growing scientific evidence.
-Through a balanced diet rich in essential nutrients, antioxidants, and bioactive compounds, immune function can be significantly boosted, ultimately improving overall health.
+Through a balanced diet rich in essential nutrients, antioxidants, and bioactive compounds, immune function can be significantly boosted and overall health improved.
 It is essential to recognize that diet does not act in isolation; other factors such as exercise, sleep, and stress management also play a crucial role in modulating the immune system.
-Therefore, adopt healthy eating habits not only does it contribute to a robust immune system, but It can also be a fundamental pillar to prevent diseases and maintain optimal well-being throughout life.
-Inviting reflection on the importance of conscious and varied nutrition can be the first step towards a more resilient state of health.
+Therefore, Adopt healthy eating habits not only contributes to a robust immune system, but It can also be a fundamental pillar to prevent diseases and maintain optimal well-being Throughout life.
+Inviting people to reflect on the importance of a conscious and varied diet can be the first step toward a more resilient state of health.

 Sanitas logo